naugtur/rpg1/system.md

 Treatment can regain points in "out" section
 First Aid and resting can regain points in "hurting" section.
 Resting can regain points in "OK" section.

+#### Wealth

+Instead of counting coins or credits, there's a wealth factor here.
+- 0 - you can afford nothing, even food
+- 1 - you can afford food and travel and cheap items
+- 2 - middle class
+- 3 - seriously rich, can buy any common item without making a dent

+You start with 1.
+It changes based on the story, no mechanics for that.

 #### Skills